 4. What is the lookback period for prior DUIs in Colorado?

-6. Can a lawyer help me fight a first time DUI in Colorado?
+6. Can a lawyer help me fight a first-time DUI in Colorado?

-1. Gathering of Evidence:
+1. Gathering of evidence:

 Building your case begins with gathering evidence.
 This includes:

-- Locating potential witnesses
+- Locating and interviewing potential witnesses

 - Obtaining video and audio evidence of your traffic stop